Spinorial structures, discrete symmetries and some consequences: Spinors helicity, parity and Wigner's operators

 or

 We can even use the composition of both parity and Wigner time-reversal operator to connect the representation spaces, without any loss of generality.
 However, once parity is imposed, automatically the Dirac dynamics comes to light (more details can be found in Ref. \cite{diracpauli}).
+Now, let us consider rotations $\mathcal{R}$, and boosts $\mathcal{B}$, for these representation spaces,